vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - Change of `market.liquidity.stakeToCcyVolume` will change the liquidity obligation hence change the size of the LP orders on the order book. (<a name="0044-LIME-010" href="#0044-LIME-010">0044-LIME-010</a>)
 - If `market.liquidity.stakeToCcyVolume` is set to `0.0` then the [LP provision order](./0038-OLIQ-liquidity_provision_order_type.md) places `0` volume on the book for the LP regardless of the shape submitted and regardless of the `stake` committed. (<a name="0044-LIME-011" href="#0044-LIME-011">0044-LIME-011</a>)
 - If `market.liquidity.stakeToCcyVolume` is set to `0.0`, there is [target stake](./0041-TSTK-target_stake.md) of `1000` and there are 3 LPs on the market with stake / fee bid submissions of `100, 0.01`, `1000, 0.02` and `200, 0.03` then the liquidity fee is `0.02`. (<a name="0044-LIME-012" href="#0044-LIME-012">0044-LIME-012</a>)

+- If a liquidity provider has `fraction_of_time_on_book` >= `market.liquidity.committmentMinTimeFraction`, no penalty will be taken from their bond account (<a name="0044-LIME-013" href="#0044-LIME-013">0044-LIME-013</a>)
+- If a liquidity provider has `fraction_of_time_on_book` = `0.3`, `market.liquidity.committmentMinTimeFraction = 0.6`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.7`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6` at the end of an epoch then they will forfeit `35%` of their bond stake, which will be transferred into the market's insurance pool (<a name="0044-LIME-014" href="#0044-LIME-014">0044-LIME-014</a>)
+- If a liquidity provider has `fraction_of_time_on_book` = `0`, `market.liquidity.committmentMinTimeFraction = 0.6`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.7`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6` at the end of an epoch then they will forfeit `60%` of their bond stake, which will be transferred into the market's insurance pool (<a name="0044-LIME-015" href="#0044-LIME-015">0044-LIME-015</a>)
+- If a liquidity provider has `fraction_of_time_on_book` = `0`, `market.liquidity.committmentMinTimeFraction = 0.6`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.2`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6` at the end of an epoch then they will forfeit `20%` of their bond stake, which will be transferred into the market's insurance pool (<a name="0044-LIME-016" href="#0044-LIME-016">0044-LIME-016</a>)

+- If a liquidity provider with an active liquidity provision at the start of an epoch reduces their liquidity provision staked commitment during the epoch the initial committed level at the start of the epoch will remain in effect until the end of the epoch, at which point the protocol will attempt to reduce the bond to the new level. (<a name="0044-LIME-018" href="#0044-LIME-018">0044-LIME-018</a>)
+- If a liquidity provider with an active liquidity provision at the start of an epoch reduces their liquidity provision staked commitment during the epoch the initial committed level at the start of the epoch will remain in effect until the end of the epoch, at which point the protocol will attempt to reduce the bond to the new level.
+If the reduced level has been changed several times during an epoch, only the latest value will take effect (<a name="0044-LIME-019" href="#0044-LIME-019">0044-LIME-019</a>)
+- If a liquidity provider with an active liquidity provision at the start of an epoch reduces their liquidity provision staked commitment during the epoch the initial committed level at the start of the epoch will remain in effect until the end of the epoch, at which point the protocol will attempt to reduce the bond to the new level.
+If the bond stake has been slashed to a level lower than the amendment, this slashed level will be retained (i.e. the protocol will not attempt to now increase the commitment) (<a name="0044-LIME-020" href="#0044-LIME-020">0044-LIME-020</a>)
+- If a liquidity provider with an active liquidity provision at the start of an epoch amends the fee level associated to this commitment during the epoch, this change will only take effect at the end of the epoch. (<a name="0044-LIME-021" href="#0044-LIME-021">0044-LIME-021</a>)

+- A liquidity provider who reduces their liquidity provision such that the total stake on the market is still above the target stake after reduction will have no penalty applied and will receive their full reduction in stake back at the end of the epoch. (<a name="0044-LIME-022" href="#0044-LIME-022">0044-LIME-022</a>)
+- For a market with `market.liquidity.earlyExitPenalty = 0.25` and `target stake < total stake` already, a liquidity provider who reduces their commitment by `100` will only receive `75` back into their general account with `25` transferred into the market's insurance account. (<a name="0044-LIME-023" href="#0044-LIME-023">0044-LIME-023</a>)
+- For a market with `market.liquidity.earlyExitPenalty = 0.25` and `total stake = target stake + 40` already, a liquidity provider who reduces their commitment by `100` will receive a total of `85` back into their general account with `15` transferred into the market's insurance account (`40` received without penalty, then the remaining `60` receiving a `25%` penalty). (<a name="0044-LIME-023" href="#0044-LIME-023">0044-LIME-023</a>)

+- For a market with `market.liquidity.earlyExitPenalty = 0.25` and `total stake = target stake + 140` already, if one liquidity provider places a transaction to reduce their stake by `100` followed by a second liquidity provider who reduces their commitment by `100`, the first liquidity provider will receive a full `100` stake back whilst the second will receive a total of `85` back into their general account with `15` transferred into the market's insurance account (`40` received without penalty, then the remaining `60` receiving a `25%` penalty). (<a name="0044-LIME-024" href="#0044-LIME-024">0044-LIME-024</a>)
+-
+- For a market with `market.liquidity.earlyExitPenalty = 0.25` and `total stake = target stake + 140` already, if the following transactions occur:
+  - `LP1` places a transaction to reduce their stake by `30`
+  - `LP2`  places a transaction to reduce their stake by `100`,
+  - `LP1` places a transaction to update their reduction to `100` `LP2` will receive a full `100` stake back whilst `LP1` will receive a total of `85` back into their general account with `15` transferred into the market's insurance account  (<a name="0044-LIME-025" href="#0044-LIME-025">0044-LIME-025</a>)